dnsimple/dnsimple-support/content/articles/srv-record.markdown

 ---

-## What is an SRV Record?
+## What's an SRV record?

-SRV records are often used to help with service discovery.
-For example, SRV records are used in Internet Telephony for defining where a SIP service may be found.
+SRV records help with service discovery.
+For example, SRV records are used in Internet Telephony to define where a SIP service may be found.

-An SRV record typically defines a symbolic name and the transport protocol used as part of the domain name, and defines the priority, weight, port and target for the service in the record content.
+An SRV record typically defines a symbolic name and the transport protocol used as part of the domain name.
+It defines the priority, weight, port, and target for the service in the record content.

-Here is an example of two SRV records.
+Here's an example of two SRV records.

     _sip._tcp.example.com.
 3600 IN    SRV 10       60     5060 bigbox.example.com.
     _sip._tcp.example.com.
 3600 IN    SRV 10       20     5060 smallbox1.example.com.

 From the name, `_sip` is the symbolic name for the service and `_tcp` is the transport protocol.
-Note that the symbolic name and transport always start with an underscore.
+The symbolic name and transport always start with an underscore.

 The content of the SRV record defines a priority of 10 for both records.
 The first record has a weight of 60 and the second a weight of 20.
 The priority and weight values can be used to encourage use of certain servers over others.